WakiMak/trentent.github.io-forked/_posts/2013-11-20-microsoft-and-citrix-putting-pictures-of-scripts-in-documents.md

   - PowerShell
   - scripting
 ---
-Come on guys, a little more effort than that.Â How are you supposed to copy paste an image?
+Come on guys, a little more effort than that.
+How are you supposed to copy paste an image?

 The script is the following:

-It's supposed to pull the application and command-line to execute it in AppV5.Â I got the script from this document:
+It's supposed to pull the application and command-line to execute it in AppV5.
+I got the script from this document:
 <http://www.microsoft.com/en-us/download/details.aspx?id=40885>

 <pre class="lang:ps decode:true ">"PackageName,Application Name,ApplicationPath"|out-file .\appPath.txt -Append